eldowling/lets-cook-together/README.md

 - Featured Tools Page - This section of the site is to promote and provide further details of any of the tools that are used in the recipes.
 It provides a list of all tools, as well as an individual page for each of the tools with additional information about each of the tools that are available.
 The site can be further developed to allow for any of the tools to be purchased by the user.
 - List Maintenance - The site has a Maintenance section which is to allow a user to add to the lists such as Course and Cuisine, which are available when adding each recipe to categorize them.
 These categories are used to provide simple filter options on the main recipe catalog page.
 - Another feature of the maintenance section is to allow the list of Tools to be added to and updated.
 The user can view the list of tools that have already been entered.
 Each data item that is stored against the tool can then be updated.
 For example if the price increases, or if the item description of further information needs to be modified, it can be done through this tool maintenance.
 Additionally, new tools can be added to the tools list, and these will in turn appear in the available tools list when adding a new recipe / editing existing recipes or in the Featured Tools section of the site too.
+- A lot of issues were encountered with in implementing the "Edit Tools modal form" in trying to resolve how to pass the current tool field values from the button to the modal form.
+A considerable amount of work was involved in resolving the issue including Google searches to find information on passing it through a JQuery function when the Edit button was clicked.
+The tutor also provided me with some assistance and advice on the best approach to try and complete it using the method I had already partly implemented.
+If I was to re-do this section, I have learnt that it would be easier to have an Edit form rather than using a modal, as it would have been less complicated to have created a route for the Edit Tool that loaded the form details from the python side rather than doing it with JS and using the modal form.

 ### Features Left to Implement
 The recipe catalog site could be further expanded to include some of the following features, which have not yet been implemented: